-Four patients tell us why research featured in NIHR Signals is important to them.
+Four patients tell us why health research featured in NIHR Signals is important to them.

-The GP patient survey provides detailed data for each practice.
-NIHR research took a closer look at this data and its use.
+The GP Patient Survey provides detailed patient experience data for each practice.
+NIHR research examines what it reveals and how it’s used.

-The NIHR has funded important research on different ways of managing care and treating people with depression
+The NIHR has funded important research on the use of collaborative care and behavioural activation therapy to treat depression.

 Every few years a strain of flu emerges to which people have little immunity.
 It can spread quickly and cause a serious pandemic.
 This highlight discusses two influential projects funded by the NIHR during the last pandemic in 2009.